sabrinamerkin/sabrinamerkin.github.io/_posts/2000-08-04-Upload-in-Progress.md

 Traditional models like ARIMA and exponential smoothing have been widely used for decades due to their robustness and simplicity.
 However, new advancements in modeling can offer fresh perspectives by simplifying implementation and improving performance on complex data.

-Using [Superstore](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final) sales, we'll explore traditional time series forecasting methods and compare them to Facebook's 2017 Prophet model.
+Using daily sales from a [Superstore](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final) dataset, we'll explore traditional time series forecasting methods and compare them to Facebook's 2017 Prophet model.
 We will assess model diagnostics and accuracy between these approaches while considering the potential drawbacks of different models.
 Lastly, we'll take a deep dive into the features of the Facebook Prophet model package in RStudio.

 ## Traditional Time Series Modeling
 Let's start creating some forecasts!
 First, we'll load the superstore data into RStudio and format our time series dataframe.